Fu Yu founders 'deliberated at length' before sale of shares

 FU YU Corp's co-founders had "deliberated at length" before giving up their 29.8 per cent stake to a buyer who would "appreciate the value and strengths" of the group's business, said the firm in a bourse filing on Friday.

 This is despite the sale of shares by the founders being personal investment decisions, said Fu Yu.
-The regulatory update was in response to questions raised by shareholders and the investment community regarding the recent announcement that co-founders Ching Heng Yang, Ho Nee Kit and Tam Wai were stepping down.
+The regulatory update was in response to questions raised by shareholders and the investment community regarding the recent announcement that co-founders Ching Heng Yang, Ho Nee Kit and Tam Wai have stepped down.

 They have sold a 29.8 per cent stake in the precision plastic products manufacturer, amounting to 224.4 million shares in the company, for S$58.3 million to local fund management firm Pilgrim Partners Asia.
 Pilgrim was mandated by a Singaporean private investor to seek investment opportunities in the precision engineering and manufacturing industry, the group said.